-Even as the discipline of online community management matures we still are often asked, "What is Community?"
+Even as the discipline of online community management matures we still are often asked, "What is a Community?"

-Our Definition of Community: A community is a group of people with shared values, behaviors, and artifacts.
+Our Definition of a Community: A community is a group of people with shared values, behaviors, and artifacts.

 Communities assemble to share unique experiences or solve common problems.
 An example might be a local environmental group that comes together to raise awareness and money, take care of local open spaces and enjoy those open spaces.
 Within that community, there may be diverse interests and experiences.
-Some people participating primarily by enjoying the open spaces and occasionally contributing money and others with an intense interest in the health of trees or trails who participate more substantively in those areas.
+Some people participate primarily by enjoying the open spaces and occasionally contributing money and others with an intense interest in the health of trees or trails participate more substantively in those areas.

-All successful communities have events that gather community members for discussion, celebration or joint activities.
+All successful communities have events that gather community members for discussion, celebration, or joint activities.
 A local example for us is AVIS - Andover Village Improvement Society.
 Typically communities are big enough that not everyone knows each other but small enough that everyone feels some personal responsibility to contribute.